itzzSVR-tech/Placement-Training/Day5/Notes.md

+# `OOPS` (Object Oriented Programming System)

+There a 5 Pillars in OOPS

+- `Classes and Objects`

+- `Abstraction`: Hiding complex implementation details and showing only essential features (e.g., driving a car without knowing engine mechanics).

+- `Encapsulation`: Bundling data (attributes) and methods (functions) that operate on the data within a single unit (class), controlling access to them (data hiding).

+- `Inheritance`: Allowing new classes (child/derived) to acquire properties and behaviors from existing classes (parent/base), promoting code reuse.

+- `Polymorphism`: The ability of an object or method to take on many forms (e.g., a single function name doing different things in different contexts).

 # `this` Keyword

 The *`this`* keyword in Java is a reference to the current object within a class.
 There are 5 use cases for the `this` keyword: